Hi and welcome back to Attentionology for K – 5 Teachers!

 Children shout trick or treat in costume,

 It’s time to go home now; let’s eat!

 Remember, you don’t need to be a magician to work magic in any instructional setting!

-Do you share Halloween-time fun with your class?
+Do you share Halloween-time fun with your children and class?
 Please send comments.

 Talk with you again soon,